|Nutrition Facts (per serving)|

 Gather the ingredients.

-Preheat the oven to 350 F. Grease and flour an 8 1/2-by-4 1/2-inch loaf pan.
+Preheat the oven to 350 F. Grease and flour an 8.5 x 4.5-inch loaf pan.

 Add the milk and egg mixture to the dry mixture and stir just until moistened.
-Do not over-mix.
+Do not overmix.
 The batter will be thick.

 Spread the batter in the prepared loaf pan.

 Bake the bread for 45 to 50 minutes, or until a toothpick inserted into the center comes out clean.
 Cool in the pan on a rack.
 Remove the cooled bread from the pan to slice and serve.